What is a Corporate Identity?

 Keeping messages consistent across all outlets, from signage to business cards, can be a pain yes, but it’s worth it.

-The key is not just having a corporate identity guide but actively using it every day to make sure everyone involved knows what to do with it.
+The key is not just having a corporate identity guide but actively using it daily to ensure everyone involved knows what to do with it.

-It makes sure every. single. interaction. someone has with your brand, from a social media post, a product or customer services, reinforces the same message and core values.
+It ensures that every interaction someone has with your brand, whether through a social media post, a product, or customer service, reinforces the same message and core values.

 Every member of your team, from designers to marketers, should be well acquainted with the brand identity guidelines and know them like the back of their hands.

-People like dealing with something familiar, that they trust, so help them build that relationship with your business.
+People like dealing with something familiar and trustworthy, so help them build that relationship with your business.

 Do You Have a Corporate Identity Guideline?